 There is only one God, and we all seek to drink from the same well, as the font of our eternal life.
-If our thoughts and words about God, and our worship of God split and divide us asunder, then in God's sight it is we who have to acknowledge that we have a problem that has to be solved, not glorified.
+If our thoughts and words about God and our worship of God split and divide us asunder, then in God's sight it is we who must acknowledge that we have an enormous problem, and the problem has to be solved, not glorified.

-Perhaps we only just begin to move towards this truer worship that God speaks off and prays for; when all that divides us begins to dissolve and fade away in the light of each discovered and shared truth that ultimately unites us.
+Perhaps we are only just beginning to move towards this truer worship that Christ speaks of and prays for, when all that divides us begins to dissolve and fade away in the light of each discovered and shared truth that unites us.